tsmanner/terrasa-private/names.md

 - Allcca: 30 something hooker
 - Chalco: Dock master (mistress?)
 - Olaya: Tavern keeper at The Rusty Nail
 - Sayre: "The King" of the organized crime network in Yalaqta.
-Has a sending stone (paired to one held by Manco).
+Has a sending stone (paired to one held by Wayra).
 Also a modified Wand of Animate Dead, which animates a corpse as a skeleton of zombie under the command of Manco, instead of the wielder.
 - Waskhar: owner/captain of the Windwharf
 - Wayra: Lieutenant of Manco, necromancer outside Yalaqta giving Sayre orders and support.